A Phase 1B Study of RP1 in Transplant Patients With Advanced Cutaneous Squamous Cell Carcinoma

 You CAN'T join if...

-- Prior treatment with an oncolytic therapy or more than one prior CSCC-directed local/topical therapy.
+- Prior treatment with an oncolytic therapy.

 - Patients with visceral metastases.

-- Patients with active herpetic infections or prior complications of HSV-1 infection (e.g. herpetic keratitis or encephalitis).
+- Patients with active herpetic infections or prior complications of HSV-1 infection (e.g., herpetic keratitis or encephalitis).

 - Patients with a history of organ graft rejection within 12 months.